 Then let the cookies sit on the cookie sheet for a few more minutes.
 The heat from the pan will continue to cook the cookies.
 Use a flat spatula to tap the tops of the cookies before moving them to parchment paper to cool all the way.

 I’m not going to lie…these cookies look kind of ugly when they cool.
 But I fixed that by adding a chocolate glaze on top.
 It hides the bump in the cookie from that hidden candy bar.
 And let’s face it.
 Adding more chocolate is never a bad idea!

 Sign up to receive an email in your inbox for each new recipe:

 Other fun cookies that we stuffed candy bars inside:

 - Hot Fudge Stuffed Chocolate Chip Cookies from Creme De La Crumb

-- Oreo Stuffed Chocolate Chip Cookies from Very Culinary
+- Oreo Stuffed Chocolate Chip Cookies from Belly Full

 **This post contains affiliate links.
 We will only share products that we know and love this way.
-If you purchase items through these links, Inside BruCrew Life receives a small commission.
+If you purchase items through these links, Inside BruCrew Life may receive a small commission.
 Thank you for supporting BruCrew Life through your purchases!**